sinonjs/referee/docs/index.md

 ## Expectations

-All of referee's assertions and refutations are also exposed as "expectations".
+All of **referee**'s assertions and refutations are also exposed as "expectations".
 Expectations is just a slightly different front-end to the same functionality, often preferred by the BDD inclined.

 Expectations mirror assertions under different names.
 Refutations can be expressed using `expect(obj).not` and then calling either of the expectations on the resulting object.